johanneshagspiel/mesh-city/README.md

     pipenv --python 3.7

-Some of the dependencies of this project are very hard to install from their source or using typical tools such as pip.
+Some of the dependencies of this project are very difficult to install from their source or using typical tools such as pip.
 Therefore [binary wheels](libs) are included for 64-bit Windows that are compatible with Python 3.7, which come from Christoph Gohlke's [repository of unofficial Windows binaries](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 By running the following command, these dependencies will be installed:

 	pip install libs/GDAL-3.0.4-cp37-cp37m-win_amd64.whl libs/rasterio-1.1.4-cp37-cp37m-win_amd64.whl libs/Shapely-1.7.0-cp37-cp37m-win_amd64.whl libs/Rtree-0.9.4-cp37-cp37m-win_amd64.whl libs/Fiona-1.8.13-cp37-cp37m-win_amd64.whl